vgunt1997/3550-jwks-server-project/README.md

 To run this, you need to install Flask (pip install Flask) and PyJWT (pip install PyJWT).
 Then, save this code in a file (e.g., jwks_server.py) and run it using python jwks_server.py.
-The server will start running on port 8080.# JWKS-server
+The server will start running on port 8080.